danzeph/alx-airbnb-database/README.md

 # alx-airbnb-database
-Project for the airbnb database
+Project for the airbnb database for our backend